SheikAadil/Mobile-App-Coding-Test/README.md

 ## 📱 Project Overview

 This Flutter application integrates Firebase Authentication for Google sign-in and displays a list of hotels fetched from a remote API.
 Users can view hotel details and see their locations on a map.
-The app follows a structured architecture using Provider for state management.
+The app follows MVVM architecture using Provider for state management.

 ---